Tirunetuntantakam

 The Tirunetuntantakam (திருநெடுந்தாண்டகம்) is a Tamil Hindu work of literature authored by Tirumangai Alvar, one of the twelve poet-saints of Sri Vaishnavism.
-The work is a part of a compendium of hymns called the Naalayira Divya Prabandham.
-The Tirunetuntantakam consists of 30 hymns.
+The work is a part of a compendium of hymns called the Nalayira Divya Prabandham.
+The Tirunetuntantakam consists of 30 hymns dedicated to the deity Vishnu.
 It is written in a Tamil poetic meter known as the tāṇṭakam, in which each line of a stanza consists of more than 26 syllables, composed of quatrains of equal length.

 Hymns

 Tirumangai Alvar takes the role of a nayaki (a female consort) who pines for the nayaka (God) in the hymns of this work.

 In hymns 13 and 14, the poet-saint teaches a parrot to hail the epithets of Vishnu, and honours the bird by offering her folded palms in veneration.

 The third hymn of the Tirunetuntantakam describes the Kurma incarnation of Vishnu during the Samudra Manthana:

 The fourth hymn proclaims Vishnu's supremacy over other deities, celestial objects, and the five elements: